kumakyoo42/oma-file-formats/OMA.md

-The header consists of a three byte magic number identifying OMA-files (the ASCII characters O, M and A), a version byte, a features byte, the bounding box and a pointer to the chunktable.
+The header consists of a three byte magic number identifying OMA-files (the ASCII characters O, M and A), a version byte, a features byte, the bounding box, a pointer to the chunktable and a typetable.

 The version byte is currently always 0 indicating experimental stage.